BAXTOR95/FlaskBlog/README.md

 FlaskBlog is a web blogging platform built with Flask, a micro web framework written in Python.
 This project aims to provide a simple yet functional blog platform where users can share their thoughts and ideas through posts.
 FlaskBlog includes features such as user authentication, post creation, editing, and deletion, and admin management.

+## Live Version

+A live version of FlaskBlog is available at the following link: [https://flaskblog-ws8o.onrender.com](https://flaskblog-ws8o.onrender.com).

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: